-I love George Clooney, althoug I think he is overrated.
-Despite of Gravity, or Michael Clayton.
-8 out of 10 movies he made do not meet my requirements.
+I love George Clooney, but not all his movies.
+He too often does not meet my requirements.
 But forget it; "The American" does.
-I guess I have watched this 10 times.
+I guess, I have watched this 10 times.
 Still good, very good.
-Anton Corbijn got his share for sure.
+Everytime I see more details I was not aware of before.
+Anton Corbijn got his share, for sure.
 All characters are wonderfully performed; in every detail.
 Great movie.

 Imagine Antonioni's "L'Avventura" without the suspense, the innovations, the tempo (or beautiful lack thereof), or, indeed, anything interesting, and you have this film.
 Clooney is a fair actor, but this is just void.
 I usually like films with a bit of space in them, but this is really just void and null.
 Avoid.
 Go for Corbijn's "Control" instead if you need his films.